volumetricformat/On_boarding/docs/getting_started.md

 Welcome to VFA!
 To get you started there are a few steps we need you to do to get you colaborating with other VFA Members.

-1. [Login](https://volumetric.groups.io/g/main/subgroups) to groups.io to create an account
+1. VFA Groups.io - [Login](https://volumetric.groups.io/g/main/subgroups) to Groups.io to create an account
-2. Forward your GitHub username associated with your company email address to helpdesk@volumetricformat.org
+2. VFA GitHub - Forward your GitHub username associated with your company email address to helpdesk@volumetricformat.org
-3. [Login](vfa-org.slack.com) to access VFA Slack channels
+3. VFA Slack - [Login](vfa-org.slack.com) to access VFA Slack channels

 ## Groups.io (Private)